pleo-io/prop/README.md

 ### ParserFactory

 `ParserFactory` takes a `java.reflect.Type` and returns a `java.util.Function` that can transform a `String` into an instace of the right Type.
 The default implementation is `JacksonParserFactory`.

+### Other

+You could easily create a `prop-spring` module that would dynamically add `Prop<X>` beans depending on what is required.
+Pull requests are welcome!